Son of God: Judaism

-Gabriel's Revelation

 Gabriel's Revelation, also called the Vision of Gabriel or the Jeselsohn Stone, is a three-foot-tall (one metre) stone tablet with 87 lines of Hebrew text written in ink, containing a collection of short prophecies written in the first person and dated to the late 1st century BC.
 It is a tablet described as a "Dead Sea scroll in stone".
 The text seems to talk about a messianic figure from Ephraim who broke evil before righteousness by three days.
 Later the text talks about a "prince of princes" a leader of Israel who was killed by the evil king and not properly buried.
 The evil king was then miraculously defeated.
 The text seems to refer to Jeremiah Chapter 31.
 The choice of Ephraim as the lineage of the messianic figure described in the text seems to draw on passages in Jeremiah, Zechariah and Hosea.
 This leader was referred to as a son of God.
 The text seems to be based on a Jewish revolt recorded by Josephus dating from 4 BC.
 Based on its dating the text seems to refer to Simon of Peraea, one of the three leaders of this revolt.

-Dead Sea Scrolls

 In some versions of Deuteronomy the Dead Sea Scrolls refer to the sons of God rather than the sons of Israel, probably in reference to angels.
 The Septuagint reads similarly.
 4Q174 is a midrashic text in which God refers to the Davidic messiah as his son.
 4Q246 refers to a figure who will be called the son of God and son of the Most High.
 It is debated if this figure represents the royal messiah, a future evil gentile king or something else.
 In 11Q13 Melchizedek is referred to as god the divine judge.
 Melchizedek in the bible was the king of Salem.
 At least some in the Qumran community seemed to think that at the end of days Melchizedek would reign as their king.
 The passage is based on Psalm 82.

-Pseudepigrapha

 In Joseph and Aseneth and the related text The Story of Asenath, Joseph is referred to as the son of God.
 In the Prayer of Joseph both Jacob and the angel are referred to as angels and the sons of God.